wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_7.md

 ####Known issues

-Web App deployment slot nodes don’t appear under the Slots node in Server Explorer, and Web App deployment slot child nodes don’t load under Cloud Explorer.
+web site deployment slot nodes don't appear under the Slots node in Server Explorer, and web site deployment slot child nodes don't load under Cloud Explorer.
 This issue has been resolved and prepared for the next SDK release.

 ###<a id="cloud_explorer"></a>Cloud Explorer for Visual Studio 2015